ohorban/xai-compas/README.md

 }
 ```

-I trained an XGBoost model to predict the defendants COMPAS score based on the outputs of the original risk-assessment algorithm and applied SHAP analysis to show what features where the most important when making a prediction about whether a person is going to reoffend in the future.
+I trained an XGBoost model to predict the defendant's COMPAS score based on the outputs of the original risk-assessment algorithm and applied SHAP analysis to show what features were the most important when making a prediction about whether a person is going to re-offend in the future.

 Visit [xgboost_explain_predict.py](xgboost_explain_predict.py) for implementation details.

 Here is a waterfall plot that shows the sequential contribution of individual feature values to the prediction.
 Each step in the plot corresponds to a feature's SHAP value, with its length indicating the magnitude of its impact and its direction (right or left) revealing the feature's positive or negative influence on the prediction.
 So, for example, the following plot shows that the race feature "Hispanic" has a SHAP value of around 0.3
 ![shap_med](img/shap_med.png)

-As you can see from the picture, first name of "joel" is the second best predictor of Medium classification.
+As you can see from the picture, the first name of "joel" is the second-best predictor of Medium classification.
 This can suggest that the model is overfit to the data even with regularization.
 However, the SHAP score for the said feature is very small (less than 0.1).
 In practice, features with such small SHAP scores would be ignored.
-Same logic applies to feature `MaritalStatus=Single` since single people are more likely to reoffend in the real world.
+The same logic applies to the feature `MaritalStatus=Single` since single people are more likely to re-offend in the real world.

 ### Ethical Considerations
-Having race as one of the main predictors of the COMPAS score is slightly unexpected, since  Northpointe does not use person's race in the training of the model due to legal concerns.
+Having race as one of the main predictors of the COMPAS score is slightly unexpected since  Northpointe does not use a person's race in the training of the model due to legal concerns.
 That would mean that our approach indicates that Hispanics commit more crime than other races and therefore that feature would increase a risk score for Hispanics.
-Another possibility is that, while race specifically is not used for model training, there mights other used features that are highly correlated with the person's race.
-For example, if Northpointe would to use person's zip code as one of the features for training their model, then due to housing segregation, that would be almost the same as using person's race as an input.
+Another possibility is that, while race specifically is not used for model training, there might other used features that are highly correlated with the person's race.
+For example, if Northpointe would use a person's zip code as one of the features for training their model, then due to housing segregation, that would be almost the same as using a person's race as an input.
-Overall, [risk assessment algorithms have showed signs of racial discrimination](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing) and should be used very carefully when deciding on people's features.
-Using AI explainability techniques is one of the ways to ensure that the algorithms are not biased to certain races.
+Overall, [risk assessment algorithms have shown signs of racial discrimination](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing) and should be used very carefully when deciding on people's features.
+Using AI explainability techniques is one of the ways to ensure that the algorithms are not biased toward certain races.